EU privacy watchdogs give Google guidelines to change privacy practices

 It gave users no means to opt out.

-In January France's data protection authority, the CNIL, fined Google 150,000 euros ($191,100) for failing to bring its new privacy policy in line with local law.
+In January France's data protection authority, the CNIL, fined Google 150,000 euros (117,206 pounds) for failing to bring its new privacy policy in line with local law.

 A spokesman for the company said Google was open to the regulators' feedback and looked forward to discussing the list of guidelines.

-"We have worked with the different data protection authorities across Europe to explain our privacy policy changes," said Al Verney.
+"We have worked with the different data protection authorities across Europe to explain our private policy changes," said Al Verney.

 The fines for privacy breaches remain small in most countries when compared with the $12.2 billion net profit Google earned in 2013.